Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus mollitia (female, upperside)

+Martius species group.
 From the 14 described species in this group, five species have been recorded at Semuliki: B buea, B. sanaos, B. smithi, B. golo and B. sophrosyne.
-Females of some of these species are particularly difficult to identify in the field (buea and sanaos: smithi, golo and sophrosyne).
-In this instance an image of a female that could either be for example Sanaos or Buea, even if it may be ambiguous will be displayed.
+Females of some of these species are almost impossible to identify in the field (buea and sanaos: smithi, golo and sophrosyne).
+In this instance an image of a female that could either be for example sanaos or buea, even if it may be ambiguous will be displayed.
 This is one of the groups identified by the work of Aduse-Poku et al., (2017) that requires a revision.

 -inkB-ink.jpeg)